hackerbayuniversity/Course/tasks/task-1/README.md

 # Task 1 - Your first API

+## Objectives

+- Learn how server programming works and create your first get and post API.

 ## Learning Resources

 This document contains a list of topics that you need to learn and implement on Week 1.